 Import your post archive in Admin → Import

 Drag your WordPress XML or Ghost export into Admin → Import.
 VeloCMS detects the format automatically, strips plugin shortcodes, Mediavine ad-insertion code, and Amazon Native Shopping Ad blocks from imported post bodies, and queues all posts as drafts.
 Post metadata (publish date, tags, excerpt, author name) is preserved.
 A science blog with 2-6 years of explainer posts, video companion essays, research summaries, and science-policy commentary typically imports cleanly.
 Each imported post opens in the TipTap editor for review — apply Studio Newsroom theme styling, add footnotes for inline citations, replace plain-text reference lists with bibliography blocks, and republish.
-YouTube video embeds from original WordPress posts are preserved if inserted via standard embed block.

 Apply Studio Newsroom theme and configure your science blog layout

 In Admin → Themes, select Studio Newsroom and click Apply.
 The theme browser shows live previews of your actual imported posts in the science-journalism layout before you commit.
 Configure the accent color, navigation layout, and sidebar citation panel visibility in Theme Settings.
 If your content skews mathematical or computational — physics, CS theory, mathematics popularization — switch to Engineering for the monospace typography and code-block support that signals technical depth.
 For communicators with formal academic credentials writing long-form science essays, Memo Garamond gives the expert-credentialed serif aesthetic that matches journal-adjacent publishing.
-All three themes are free on every plan and switchable at any time without content changes.

 Connect Stripe and set up your first paid newsletter or digital product